-A bypass trust can be used as a "credit-shelter trust" to preserve a decedent's estate tax "unified credit" or "applicable exclusion", which is $5,000,000 in 2011 and 2012.
-[For other years, see the applicable exclusion table, above.]
+A bypass trust can be used as a "credit-shelter trust" to preserve a decedent's estate tax "unified credit" or "applicable exclusion", which is discussed above.
+[See the applicable exclusion table, above.]

 A bypass trust that maximizes the GST exemption can also serve as a "generation-skipping trust" to reduce or eliminate estate taxes for children and other descendants.

 Generally: A "bypass trust" is used to give benefits to one or more beneficiaries without giving them enough rights of ownership to require taxation of the trust assets in the beneficiaries' estates.
 A bypass trust can also qualify as a "spendthrift trust" which is not subject to the claims of creditors, including judgment creditors, which is useful even when transfer taxes are not a concern.